 There is no running water at Huble Homestead; the bathrooms available on site are outhouses.
 There are currently three located on the property: one is located beside the lower parking lot and the other two are in the site, beside the Animal Barn.
 There is also an outhouse in the top parking lot.
 Hand sanitizer is provided in all four bathrooms.
 During the season, the bottom three outhouses are frequently checked and sanitized throughout the day.

 Handwash and hand sanitizer stations are available to visitors in various points throughout the site.
 Handwash stations can be found between the two outhouses located on the site and beside the General Store.
 Hand sanitizer can be found in the three outhouses, the Welcome Barn, and the General Store.
 The hand sanitizer has been generously donated by Pacific Western Brewing.

 The weather can sometimes change quickly - we recommend bringing a jacket, sunscreen, insect repellent, and good shoes for walking.
 Visitors are welcome to bring picnic lunches to enjoy at the park or to purchase lunch at the General Store.
 The park is also a great place to fly a kite, and play lawn games such as croquet, badminton, horseshoes, and bocce.
 These games can be signed out at the General Store, and must be returned to ensure they can be cleaned and sanitized by staff for the next group.
 You are also free to play your own games in our open green spaces.

-We normally host a number of events throughout the season - due to the current circumstances, we have made some adjustments and plan to offer a modified event schedule for 2021.
+We normally host a number of events throughout the season - due to the current circumstances, we have made some adjustments and plan to offer a modified schedule of programs for 2021.
 We plan to continue offering self-led activities for groups and families to partake in while visiting - please stay tuned for our programming plans for the upcoming summer.